Chicken Foil Packets | Campfire Recipes

 • Preheat a cast iron grill over an open fire for about 2 hours.
 Prepare six 10×10 foil sheets.

-• Season each chicken breast with salt & pepper then rub with the minced garlic and shallots.
+• Season each chicken breast with salt and pepper, then rub with the minced garlic and shallots.

 • Place 1/2 cup of chopped peppers onto the center of each foil sheet.
-Place a breast on top of the peppers followed by one tablespoon of butter per packet.
-Top each breast with three spears of asparagus.
+Place a breast on top of the peppers.
+Add one tablespoon of butter per packet and three spears of asparagus.

 Keyword asparagus, campfire, chicken, foil, grill